hammlee96/cpplogs/README.md

 - ### Receive log data from remote
 	This feature needs to support concurrency, receive addresses from various clients, and then forward them to designated collection clients.</br>
-	To use this feature, you can use the basic features written by examples/CppLogsStream Server(**only support Linux**), or you can implement server code with certain concurrency capabilities yourself.
+	To use this feature, you can use the basic features written by examples/CppLogsStreamServer(**only support Linux**), or you can implement server code with certain concurrency capabilities yourself.
 ## Third-party
 Thanks for the third-party open-source library